stark1tty/awesome-PhD/README.md

 #### Keyboard Shortcuts

+##### Mac
+- [EIGHTY SHADES OF OPTION KEY](https://getenet.notion.site/Eighty-Shades-of-Option-Key-3c6e58feb5c848ee9d4c027f0b9d52e0): Stuck between the Command and Control (ctrl, or ^) keys, the Option key, also called Alt key, because of the switch symbol ⌥ that adorns it, is… magical!
+It is (almost) never used alone, but in combination with other keys, to launch various actions.

 ##### Windows
 - Use Windows key + Shift + S to take a cropped screenshot.
 - Make sure to [enable your clipboard history](https://support.microsoft.com/en-us/windows/clipboard-in-windows-c436501e-985d-1c8d-97ea-fe46ddf338c6).